dmitrysamodurov/Aspose.Email-Documentation/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/working-with-contacts-in-pst-file/_index.md

 1. Browse the Contacts folder.
 1. Get the contents of the Contacts folder to get the message collection.
 1. Loop through the message collection.
-1. Call the PersonalStorage.ExtractContactInfo() method to get the contact information in the MapiContact class.
-Use the MapiContact class properties to access the contact information
-1. Call the PersonalStorage.ExtractMessage() method to get the contact information in the MapiMessage class.
+1. Call the PersonalStorage.extract_message() method to get the contact information in the MapiMessage class.
-1. Call the MapiMessage.Save() method to save the contact to disk in MSG format.
+1. Call the MapiMessage.save() method to save the contact to disk in MSG format.

 The following code snippet shows you how to retrieve all the contact information from the PST file and save to disk in MSG format.